pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sinclair-ZX81.md

 When possible the library will be built with a "packed" font to save memory.

+If you have 32K or more you can move the "graphics" page on the upper half, e.g.:

+    -pragma-define:hrgpage=36096

 If you need to save further space, you can rebuild the graphics libraries to use the standard ROM font (note that no undercase letters will be displayed in that case: a converter will re-map the missing symbols).
 THIS LAST OPTION IS FOR EXPERT USERS ONLY and requires the ROMFONT option set for "ansi/zx81/f_ansi_char.asm".